nkolban/duktape-esp32/docs/classes.md

 ```
 {
    host:     <The host part of the URL>
+   hostname: <The hostname part of the URL; no port number>
    href:     <The original URL>
+   pathname: <The pathname of the URL>
+   port:     <The port number>
    protocol: <The protocol>
-   pathname: <The pathname of the URL>
+   query:    <An object with the query parts broken out>
    search:   <The search part of the URL including the ?>
-   query: <An object with the query parts broken out>
 }
 ```